Graffioh/graffioh/_posts/2023-03-19-learning-something-new.md

 og_image: https://i.imgur.com/Jqnav0s.jpg
 ---

-I needed to make an iOS App in 1 month with other 5 people from different backgrounds.
-The focus was to help lawyers network with eachother using an app.
+I had to create an iOS App within one month, collaborating with five individuals from diverse professional backgrounds.

-The main feature was an "Assignment board" that a lawyer could use to post assignments, receive requests and send requests for other assignments.
+The main focus was to develop an app to facilitate networking among lawyers.
+The key feature was an 'Assignment board,' where lawyers could post their assignments, receive and send assignment requests.

-My job was to make the back-end from the ground up and that was a new thing for me (all my projects were offline).

-I will not go too in depth because it's a private project that maybe in future could be published.
+As for my role, I had to build the back-end from scratch, which was a new experience for me since all my previous projects were offline.
+I won't go too in-depth as it is a private project that might be published in the future.

 So my initial questions were: "Where do I start?
 What technologies should I use?".
 I've used C++ for personal projects and PostgreSQL/Java for an (offline) university project, so I had only a vague idea that a DB needs to be deployed online otherwise it would be another offline project :')